Book today to get 10% discount off the tour price Find out more

 Arusha town is located at the foot of Mount Meru and serves as the gateway for excursions to the Northern Safari Circuit parks - Ngorongoro Crater, Tarangire, Lake Manyara Park and the Serengeti Park.
-Next we have the option of taking a wildlife safari to the legendary Serengeti Park and Ngorongoro Crater.
+Tomorrow we embark on a wildlife safari to the legendary Serengeti Park and Ngorongoro Crater.
 This game viewing trip is run in locally operated 4x4 safari vehicles that have been adapted for game drives.

 Explore the thriving town of Arusha in the morning - browse the vibrant craft markets or visit the art gallery near our camp to view brightly coloured Tinga Tinga paintings typical of Tanzania.
 Visit the interesting Masai Cultural Museum to learn about these tribal people and tour the Meserani Snake Park.